 At one section of the river, I pushed the canoe into some deep weeds and docked it.
 An inconsiderable sandbar stretched partially across the river and then dropped off to an exemplary bathing spot waist deep.

 I used this area to cool off and take a swim and sit down in the deeper area of water.
 Despite the fact it only takes two hours to complete, might as well carpe deism and dawdle in the outdoor splendor.

 Dinged up on the Crystal River Wisconsin

 The take out was clearly marked and easy to find.
 I pulled up and emptied my canoe.
-A bus came about 20 minutes later and took everyone back to Ding’s Dock where our canoes were parked.
+A bus arrived in a timely manner and took all the paddlers who consummated their journey back to Dings Dock where our vehicles were parked.

-Besides canoe, Ding’s Dock provides a variety of other outdoor boating options.
-You can tube the Crystal River if paddling is not your thing.
-You can rent pontoons, kayaks, larger canoes, and paddle boards to explore the Chain O’Lakes.
-They also have cabins for rent.
-There is even a casino next door, so if not everyone is a fan of outdoor adventure in your group, they can try their luck while waiting for you to finish boating.
+Besides canoes, Dings Dock provides a variety of other outdoor boating options.
+You can tube the Crystal River if paddling is not your forte.
+You can rent pontoons, they offer kayak and canoe rentals, and stand up paddleboards to explore the Chain O’Lakes.

 Paddle with your own canoe or kayak

 For those with your own canoe or kayak, you can paddle the river with your own craft.
-In fact, I think a kayak would be better suited for this river.
+In fact, a kayak would be a more prudent option, especially with a paucity of water flow.
 Anything would be better than the cumbersome heavy boats Ding’s Dock provides.
 For an in depth paddle guide, check out Miles Paddled.